mrmrcoleman/autocon2_workshop/docs/4_Discovery_Reconciliation_Slurpit.md

-# Discovery and Reconciliation - Slurpit
+# Section 4 - Discovery and Reconciliation - Slurpit

 Tools that are used to import operational state from our network into Netbox are typically called **Discovery** tools.
 Network Discovery typically falls into two categories: